mikenelson-io/MyPowerShell/README.md

 # MyPowerShell
-My PowerShell code
+My PowerShell code snippets and scripts<br>
-This repo contains code snippets used in my presentations and general everyday work
+This repo contains code snippets used in my presentations and demos', as well as my general everyday work